Healthy Homes Assessment Paremata

 Paremata Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Paremata and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory for all Paremata and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that prove the conformance to any Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.
+• Property managers and landlords are required to keep records to demonstrate compliance with any Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.

-• Property managers and private landlords have to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Property managers and private landlords have to ensure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

-• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes